 According to the American Staffing Association, more than 11 million people are employed in temporary labor per year.
-The Bureau of Labor Statistics found temporary jobs edged up 216,000 jobs so far in 2014.
+The Bureau of Labor Statistics found temporary jobs edged up 216,000 jobs so far this year.
 Temporary labor is becoming more popular as employers find it harder and harder to find employees with the skills needed for the job.

 If you use temporary talent, you can approach candidates from a “try before you buy” position.
 If the candidate turns out to be great, you can easily transition this person into a full-time employee.
 If the candidate falls down on the job, however, you can sever ties without all the stresses and strains of firing a permanent hire.